-As many of us know, admissions to the University of California system has gotten more and more selective over the years, particularly in the past decade.
+As many of us know, admissions to the University of California system has become increasingly selective over the years, particularly in the past decade.
 For instance, freshman applications at UC Berkeley have doubled in that time, and all UC campuses have now crossed the threshold of 100,000 for freshman and transfer applications each cycle.
 Given this situation, after attending the UC Counselor Conference a few weeks ago, Green Ivy wanted to provide some insight in terms of how the these universities make their application decisions and offer a few helpful tips for students who are applying this fall.

 Meeting the UC admissions requirements isn’t enough to gain an offer of acceptance.
 Although the UCs use test scores and GPAs in their decisions, their process is holistic and what’s termed a “comprehensive review”.
 This means each campus looks at an applicant’s high school environment, academic and personal accomplishments, family environment, and other circumstances all in the context of their opportunity and life experiences.